 - Step-N-Push (Double Push).
 Throw two deliberate pushes on every step instead of one.
 Doubles the chest and shoulder work for the same stepping volume.

 - Step-N-Push with Resistance Bands.
 Loop a light resistance band around your back and hold the ends in each hand.
-Now the "pushing through water" image is literal — you're actually pushing against resistance.
+Now the "pushing through water" image is literal because you're actually pushing against resistance.
 Turns a cardio drill into a chest-endurance drill fast.

 Alternative Exercises